Oakland belts out 14 hits in 13-1 win at Carmichaels

 The Copperheads have been streaky this season, and Krause hopes the way the streaks have played out won’t carry through to the end of the season.

-"We won four of our first five games.
+“We won four of our first five games.
 Then, we lost three in a row.
 We won four of five.
-I hope we don't lose three in a row," said Krause.
+I hope we don’t lose three in a row,” said Carmichaels manager Dickie Krause.

 Mitch’s Bail Bonds remains in contention for a playoff spot with its 9-8 victory over Mill Run.
 Mitch’s Bail Bonds improves to 6-9 for 12 points.